vinod-unny-eit/Win11PostInstallPS/README.md

     - Initial Release
 * Version 1.1, Nov 26, 2024
     - Added ability to perform custom application installs from EXE or ZIP.
 Useful for portable apps like Rufus, YT-DLP or SysInternals
+* Version 1.2, Nov 28, 2024
+    - Bugfix to allow spaces in destination path for custom installs
+    - Added Microsoft.PowerShell in the Winget apps list

 ## TODO
 The following are the things I wish to add to this script.